Category

 Not all companies implementing ISO 22301 need to seek certification.
 However, some industries, like healthcare, energy, and transportation, have legal certification requirements.
 For other organizations, seeking certification can provide internal peace of mind and serve as a selling point for customers.

-There are three major steps in the certification process:
+There are three significant steps in the certification process:

 Choosing a certification body